gpap-gpap/RockMatica/README.md

 # RockMatica
 A rock physics and wave modelling package for Mathematica.
 As it stands isotropic and TI anisotropic elastic and viscoelastic tensors are supported.
+The package consists of subpackages:
+-`Base`: base function definitions for rocks and fluids, -`Moduli`: definitions of elastic and viscoelastic moduli -`MultiFluid`: definitions of properties of effective fluids from mixtures -`Waves`: definitions of wavefield modelling code using the reflectivity method -`Wedge`: definitions of convolution modelling code and inversion using pursuit methods

 Example workflow:

 ## Define rocks/fluids
 The command